Last Updated on January 22, 2024 by Sharon Advik

-This lens from Nikon has a great reputation for quality and is perfect for videography because you get to take slow-motion shots that look more professional than ever before.
+This lens from Nikon has an excellent reputation for quality and is perfect for videography because you can take slow-motion shots that look more professional than ever before.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?